Get involved! Send your photos, video, news & views by texting HT NEWS to 80360 or e-mail us

 While Valerie is the biggest selling single of her career by a clear stretch, with both the Amy Winehouse and Mark Ronson versions having sold a combined total of 767,000 to date, the most in-demand track since her death has proven to be the title track of her second album, Back To Black.

-The album remains Amy's biggest-seller with close to 3.5 million UK sales in total, and remained at No 77 in the Official Albums Chart last week.
+The album remains Winehouse's biggest-seller with close to 3.5 million UK sales in total, and remained at number 77 in the Official Albums Chart last week.

 Meanwhile, Amy Winehouse's father has lent his support to an initiative which will see up to £100 million invested in helping people struggling with issues such as addiction, homelessness, reoffending, substance misuse and mental health problems.
 The funding from Big Lottery Fund (Big) will go towards bringing together different services to help those with multiple needs.

 The charity said there are an estimated 60,000 adults in England with multiple problems, many of whom would benefit from one single service to prevent them rotating around various welfare and justice systems which can deepen the problems in their lives.
 The project will focus on 15 areas of the country where organisations tackling such issues will be invited to create partnerships in each area.